Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for normal location-scale mixture copulas

 Next, we consider the single-skew setting, where one of the skewness parameters is zero.
-The following proposition summarizes the expressions and properties of Kendall's tau and Spearman's rho under this condition.
-Due to properties (i) and (ii) in Proposition~\ref{prop:MN-tau-S-properties}, we focus on $\beta_1=b>0$ and $\beta_2=0$ in our discussion, without loss of generality.
+The following proposition summarizes the properties of Kendall's tau and Spearman's rho under this condition.
+In light of Proposition~\ref{prop:MN-tau-S-properties}~(i) and (ii), we consider $\beta_1=b>0$ and $\beta_2=0$ without loss of generality.